HackYourFuture-CPH/career-training/week-2/README.md

 ### Learning goals

+- What does a standard recruitment process look like?
 - How do CV, Linkedin & GitHub play together?
 - How do recruiters look at it?
 What do they look for?
 - Reviewing CV’s, Linkedin’s & GitHub pages in groups